How to Spray-Paint Your Furniture Like a Pro

-Step one: Shop
+Step 1: Shop

 Much like other paint, spray paint has several different finish options, from flat to high gloss.
-Be sure to select the finish to fit your needs; for furniture, the higher the gloss, the easier it will be to clean.
-If it is a high-use piece, avoid flat paint -- satin or gloss finishes work best for most projects.
-If you have a large project on your hands, do yourself a favor and invest in a spray paint handle -- it can save your finger from aches and pains and make for a quicker job.
-They're only a few bucks at most hardware stores.
+Be sure to select the finish to fit your needs.
+For furniture, the higher the gloss, the easier it will be to clean.
+If it is a high-use piece, avoid flat paint — satin or gloss finishes work best for most projects.
+If you have a large project on your hands, do yourself a favor and invest in a spray paint handle — it can save your finger from aches and pains and make for a quicker job.
+They're only a few dollars at most hardware stores.

-Step two: Clean and prep
+Step 2: Clean & prep

 Be sure your furniture piece is clean and free of loose pieces or cracks.
 Tighten any loose screws and fix any structural issues so the piece is sturdy.
 For best results, sanding your furniture first is essential.
 Depending on the finish, you'll likely need a medium- to high-grit sandpaper.
 Sand the piece thoroughly, paying specific attention to any inconsistencies in the original finish or any rough areas.
 Always sand in the direction of the wood grain.

-Step three: Find a space
+Step 3: Find a space

-In addition, avoid painting on a windy day -- not only will a lot of your paint blow off into the breeze, but you risk having particles of dust blow onto your wet project.
+In addition, avoid painting on a windy day.
+Not only will a lot of your paint blow off into the breeze, but you risk having particles of dust blow onto your wet project.
 Be sure to cover any surfaces that you don't want to get paint on, even if you don't think you're close enough for it to matter.
 Spray paint can travel.

-Step four: Prime
+Next: Step 4: Prime